oworldbankru/calendarapp/README.md

-# Microsoft Graph Training Module - Build Node.js Express apps with Microsoft Graph
+# Microsoft Graph Training Module - Build Node.js Express apps with Microsoft Graph CHANGES

 This module will introduce you to working with Microsoft Graph to access data in Office 365 by building Node.js Express web applications.